hpi-dhc/PharMe/app/CONTRIBUTING.md

 _Check `e60efb4f2fc3ba2efa7735ffb06ec5fdb64d7af6` for a rudimentary script_
 _version, removed afterwards due to too many merge conflicts._

+## User Instructions

+Currently, the user instructions are a static HTML file that need to be updated manually if changes in the app content occur (at least the screenshots are linked and do not need to be updated after re-generation).

+We decided to host a PDF of the user instructions (for the study).
+To create this PDF, open the HTML file in a browser (tested with Chrome) and print with "Save to PDF".

 ## Adapting test data

 If you would like to test with specific test data but you don't have a user with